nomic-ai/gpt4all/README.md

 >   print(reversed_str)     # Output will be reversed version of the inputted string.

 ### List 10 dogs.
->1.
-Labrador Retriever
+> 1. Labrador Retriever
->2.
-Golden Retriever
+> 2. Golden Retriever
->3.
-Beagle
+> 3. Beagle
->4.
-Poodle
+> 4. Poodle
->5.
-German Shepherd
+> 5. German Shepherd
->6.
-Bulldog
+> 6. Bulldog
->7.
-Rottweiler
+> 7. Rottweiler
->8.
-Boxer
+> 8. Boxer
->9.
-Shih Tzu
+> 9. Shih Tzu
->10.
-Pug
+> 10. Pug

-### Write me a poem about the fall of Julius Ceasar into a ceasar salad in iambic pentameter.
+### Write me a poem about the fall of Julius Caesar into a caesar salad in iambic pentameter.

->The fall of Julius Ceasar into a ceasar salad
+> The fall of Julius Caesar into a caesar salad<br>
->In iambic pentameter,
+> In iambic pentameter,<br>
->The mighty Roman emperor
+> The mighty Roman emperor<br>
->Fell into a salad of lettuce and croutons,
+> Fell into a salad of lettuce and croutons,<br>
->His empire crumbling around him,
+> His empire crumbling around him,<br>
->As he was devoured by the hungry diners.
+> As he was devoured by the hungry diners.<br>
->The once mighty emperor
+> The once mighty emperor<br>
->Was now just a salad topping,
+> Was now just a salad topping,<br>
->His legacy reduced to a mere garnish,
+> His legacy reduced to a mere garnish,<br>
->As he was consumed by the masses.
+> As he was consumed by the masses.<br>
->The fall of Julius Ceasar into a ceasar salad,
+> The fall of Julius Caesar into a caesar salad,<br>
->In iambic pentameter,
+> In iambic pentameter,<br>
->Was a tragic end to a great man,
+> Was a tragic end to a great man,<br>
->Who had once ruled the world with an iron fist.
+> Who had once ruled the world with an iron fist.<br>
->But now, he was just a salad topping,
+> But now, he was just a salad topping,<br>
->His legacy reduced to a mere garnish,
+> His legacy reduced to a mere garnish,<br>
->As he was consumed by the masses.
+> As he was consumed by the masses.

 ### What is a three word topic describing the following keywords: baseball, football, soccer:
->Sports, athletics, games
+> Sports, athletics, games

+## Citation

-If you utilize this reposistory, models or data in a downstream project, please consider citing it with:
+If you utilize this repository, models or data in a downstream project, please consider citing it with:
 ```
 @misc{gpt4all,
   author = {Yuvanesh Anand and Zach Nussbaum and Brandon Duderstadt and Benjamin Schmidt and Andriy Mulyar},